 Tournament Director: The administration of the Las Vegas Mayor’s Cup International Showcase is vested in the Tournament Director.
 The Tournament Director will be a nominated representative of the City of Las Vegas.
 The Tournament Director will decide any matters not provided for in this policy and his/her decisions are final.
 The Tournament Director will only receive communication concerning the tournament and its conduct from registered team officials.

 Disputes: The Tournament Director will settle all disputes.
 All decisions of the Tournament Director are final.
 All official game results are final.

 Facility Manager(s): The Tournament Director will nominate a Facility Manager(s) to be responsible for operations at one or more playing facilities.

 Referee Organization: The Tournament Director employs a referee organization to referee all games.
 The referee organization is independent from the tournament, the Tournament Director, Downtown Las Vegas Soccer Club (Downtown LVSC), and the City of Las Vegas.
 To maintain this independence, the Tournament Director will not over-rule referee decisions under any circumstance.

-Traveling Teams: Credentials check for traveling teams will be held on Friday Oct 27th 5-9pm at Elk Lodge located at 4100 West Charleston Blvd., Las Vegas NV 89102.
+Traveling Teams: Credentials check for traveling teams will be held on Friday, October 27th from 5:00pm-9:00pm at the Elks Lodge located at 4100 West Charleston Blvd., Las Vegas, NV 89102.
 The nearest cross-streets are Valley View and Charleston.
 (Map) Follow the signs for parking and entrance.

 PLEASE NOTE: Because there is a cash bar available in the vicinity of the credentials check, no one under 21 is allowed.
 Please DO NOT bring children to the credentials check.